aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 In other words, the system contains physical parts that we take to be symbols representing propositions, and the behavior of the system depends on the state of those physical parts: there is a close mapping between the logical propositions we deal in, and the state of the physical parts it deals in.

-// Unification

-// @folstan
-// @baader2001unification

-// <!--
-// While propositional logic is limited to connectives (conjunctions and disjunctions) and negations -->

-// - different logical calculi
-// - propositional logic
-// - higher order logics
-// - description of FOL and examples
-// - unification
-// - common sense
-// - advice taker
-// - machines like us proposed system
-// <!-- Predicate Logic is the generalization of Proposition Logic, the latter dealing -->
-// <!-- Predicate Logic isn't the only kind of logic,  -->
-// <!-- There are actually many dialects of  -->

 // <!-- devised the Turing Machine, and later worked on cyphers during WW2 breaking the Enigma code -->